 And if one or more of the sellers does something illegal or otherwise earn a bad reputation, that bad reputation can spill over to the other sellers at the flea market, causing a drop in business and profits for everyone as many visitors ultimately decide to avoid that flea market in the future (i.e. your site’s search engine rankings will possibly drop).

 As you can see, renting space in a flea market (opting for a Shared Hosting Plan) comes with a number of potential disadvantages.
-But all of that being said, Shared Hosting does have one big advantage over a VPS or Dedicated Server, and that is cost.
+But all of that being said, Shared Hosting does have one big advantage over a VPS or Dedicated Server – cost.

 Since the hosting company can place a lot of customers on a single web server, they can offer each customer a very low price.
 That’s why a shared hosting plan can sometimes be a great deal.